-Reasons to Hold a Shredding Event
+Reasons for a Community Shredding Event

 - Security: Shredding events make a community safer.
 Disposing of sensitive documents decreases the chances of identity theft affecting an entire area.

 - Environmentally Friendly: Instead of tossing documents into the trash (which you shouldn’t do anyway), you can have your paper shredded and recycled.
-Most shredding companies bale the paper bits then send them to a recycling company.
+Most shredding companies bale the paper bits and then send them to a recycling company.

 - Convenience: Shred events make document destruction easy.
 All you have to do is drop off your paper at the event and go on with your day.
 You don’t have to schedule a shredding company to come to your residence either.

 - Supporting Local Charities: Many shredding events benefit local charities and nonprofits.
 Instead of paying a small fee for shredding, a company may request a donation to a local organization.